ToplinkGlobalCollege/2026-PRO-TLGC-CATALYST-TEAM_A--AXIS--/README.md

 <img width="420" height="594" alt="595108374-e59a5707-6b38-432d-afe1-8f324c9f6016" src="https://github.com/user-attachments/assets/a1d3a76a-2382-45c7-abf4-d10f07a20dd5" />

-Next, we attached the those wires to jumper wires compatible with the PixyCam2's small pin port.
+Next, we attached those wires to jumper wires compatible with the PixyCam2's small pin port.
 Referencing the Pixy LEGO firmware documentation, we matched the corresponding power, ground, and data lines, enabling the EV3 to recognize the PixyCam2 as a standard LEGO color or ultrasonic sensor.
 To prevent short circuits, we insulated the connections using electrical tape or heat-shrink tubing.
-Because both systems operate on a shared 5V power level, we did not need additional voltage conversion or protective circuitry to make it safe
+Because both systems operate on a shared 5V power level, we did not need additional voltage conversion or protective circuitry.

 <img width="433" height="577" alt="595111388-99acb471-f484-4434-b546-ef1eebb13a45" src="https://github.com/user-attachments/assets/6bdfa4cd-5234-4693-809b-9b5038155a83" />

 Once everything was connected, our Python script established immediate communication between the EV3 brick and the PixyCam2.
-The camera continuously streamed real-time data—such as object locations and color signatures—which our Python code processed to dynamically control the robot's motors and actions.
-With this software-driven integration, our robot was able to follow lines, detect specific color targets, and track moving objects, delivering the high-performance responsiveness of an advanced machine using just a smart camera and LEGO parts.
+The camera continuously streamed real-time data, such as object locations and color signatures which our Python code processed to dynamically control the robot's motors and actions.
+With this software driven integration, our robot was able to follow lines, detect specific color targets, and track moving objects, delivering the high-performance responsiveness of an advanced machine using just a smart camera and LEGO parts.

 To physically support this setup, we mounted the PixyCam2 using the small, L-shaped metal bracket that comes with the camera.
 By fastening it through the built-in screw holes, we were able to lower the camera's point of view, allowing it to focus sharply on the area directly in front of the robot.
 We manually adjusted the tilt before tightening the screws to lock it into position; even though this mounting setup wasn't motorized, it kept the camera perfectly stable during operation without requiring any extra parts.